 By the time August rolled around, many neighborhood shops and market stalls were closed for vacation, our friends from San Francisco had come and gone, leaving good memories behind, and we knew that it was time to begin our journey back home to Roanne.

 We spent our last few days in Paris enjoying quiet mornings at a favorite café and pleasant dinners at neighborhood restaurants.
 We went to the beach and strolled along the river.
 We savored the pleasures of living in Paris.
-Then one morning, we got up early, entered the lock, and took our home back out onto the Seine.
+Then one morning, we got up early, entered the lock, and took our home back onto the Seine.

 Summer Photo Album